 Permanently restricted net assets are subject to donor-imposed restrictions requiring that the principal be invested in perpetuity.
-Permanently restricted net assets at December 31, 2015 and 2014, consisted of a donor restricted endowment fund.
-The permanently restricted balance was \$-0- and \$47,038 at December 31, 2015 and 2014, respectively.
-On October 31, 2015 the Foundation signed a memorandum of understanding with the Donor of the donor restricted endowment fund to have the funds transferred to the Eric Marder Scholarship Fund, Inc. In November of 2015, \$58,525 of permanently restricted funds and \$21,794 of unrestricted funds were transferred to the Eric Marder Scholarship Fund, Inc.
+Permanently restricted net assets at December 31, 2016 and 2015, consisted of a donor restricted endowment fund.
+The permanently restricted balance was \$-0- at December 31, 2016 and 2015.
+On October 31, 2015 the Foundation signed a memorandum of understanding with the donor of the donor restricted endowment fund to have the funds transferred to the Eric Marder Scholarship Fund, Inc. In November of 2015, \$58,525 of permanently restricted funds and \$21,794 of unrestricted funds were transferred to the Eric Marder Scholarship Fund, Inc.

 During 2011, the Board of Trustees passed a resolution to create a board designated endowment.
-The board designated endowment balance was \$4,103,383 and \$4,191,307 as of December 31, 2015 and 2014, respectively.
+The board designated endowment balance was \$4,211,533 and \$4,103,384 as of December 31, 2016 and 2015, respectively.